Small Canadian banks chase deposits to secure funding for troubled times

 Existing clients have grown deposit sizes due to the higher rates, he said.

-Last week, Vancity, Canada's biggest credit union, introduced the 5-year Unity term deposit paying 3% interest, more than double its other offerings.
+Last week, Vancity, Canada's biggest credit union, introduced the 12-month Unity term deposit paying 3% interest, more than double its other offerings.

 Equitable Group's EQB.TO EQ Bank pays 2.45% on three-month GICs, higher than some longer-term products.
 Equitable declined to comment.